In farewell, DeVos urges Congress to reject Biden’s policies | Federal News Network

 For months, Trump and DeVos have pressed schools to reopen for in-person classes even as many school leaders say they lack the resources to do so safely.
 Biden has made it a priority to reopen schools within his first 100 days and says federal agencies will guide districts in their decisions.

 More broadly, DeVos urged Congress to direct federal education funding directly to families rather than to schools.
-She argued that that teachers and superintendents are more interested in supporting “the system” than students.
-DeVos said funding for elementary and high schools should be treated more like federal grants for college, which go directly to students to attend schools of their choice.
+She argued that that teachers unions and interest groups are more concerned with supporting “the system” than students.
+She said funding for elementary and high schools should be treated more like federal grants for college, which go directly to students to attend schools of their choice.

 “Given this precedent of choice and empowerment, it is impossible to understand how it is acceptable for federal taxpayer dollars to support a student attending the University of Notre Dame, but not for a student who wants to attend Notre Dame Prep High School,” she wrote.